sildar/Kaggle-Toxic-CCC/README.md

 Apart from the *things to try*, there are some more software development improvements to consider.

 There is no testing as this is a POC.
 Travis CI is set however, so just adding a setup.py file and some testing would be kind of quick.
+Travis CI is only used as a way to check that the imports are covered by the requirements.txt file.

 Parameters are hardcoded and should be in another file or passed as script parameters.